EconomyLens.com

 German Chancellor Friedrich said his government 'will not authorise any exports of military equipment that could be used in the Gaza Strip until further notice'. ©AFP

 Berlin (AFP) – Germany will halt the export of military equipment to Israel that could be used in the Gaza Strip, Chancellor Friedrich Merz said Friday, sparking an angry response from Israel’s Prime Minister Benjamin Netanyahu.
-Berlin’s move, in response to an Israeli plan to take control of Gaza City, marks a drastic change of course for Germany, long one of Israel’s staunchest international allies.
+Berlin’s move, in reaction to an Israeli plan to take control of Gaza City, marks a drastic change of course for Germany, long one of Israel’s staunchest international allies.

 Related